cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 - Connectivity from Spoke2 VNET to the On-Prem branches is achieved by a UDR for the 192.168.0.0/16 supernet pointing to the Concentrator NVA (Next-Hop = 10.0.10.4) and configured on the Spoke2 subnets ("SpokeRT" *Route table* just discussed).

-- The same UDR in a different *Route table* ("ConcentratorRT") has been configured on the Concentrator NVA subnet.

 ### 4.2.1.2.
 NVA routing & connectivity diagram

 From a traditional routing perspective, static routing or BGP would have been used between the FW NVA and the Concentrator NVA for On-Prem branch connectivity.